-I am an assistant research professor of mathematics at Duke University and an associate director of undergraduate research and prizes.
+I am an associate research professor of mathematics at Duke University and an associate director of undergraduate research and prizes.
 I am also a director of outreach and public lectures.

 I earned my Ph.D. in mathematics in 2004 at the University of Illinois at Urbana-Champaign under supervision of professor Bruce C. Berndt.

 My current research is devoted to the theory of automorphic L-functions, trace formulae, and applications of the Langlands’ beyond endoscopy idea to algebraic groups and combinatorics.

 An interview with Girls’ Angle

 “When asked why are numbers beautiful?”
 It’s like asking why is Beethoven’s Ninth Symphony beautiful.
 If you don’t see why, someone can’t tell you.
 I know numbers are beautiful.
 If they aren’t beautiful, nothing is. – Paul Erdos.